 This task addresses the nature and distribution of habitable worlds in the universe.
-Using observational data, models, and orbital dynamics, the VPL team explores the interdependent effects of galactic, stellar, and planetary environments on planetary habitability.
-These include gravitational interactions between the Galaxy and planetary system, gravitational and radiative interaction between the planet, planetary system and host star; and interactions within elements of the planet’s own environment, including the planetary interior, atmosphere and biosphere.
+Using observational data and models, the VPL team explores the interdependent effects of galactic, stellar, planetary processes on planetary habitability.
+These include gravitational interactions between the Galaxy and planetary system, gravitational and radiative interaction between the planet, planetary system and host star; and interactions within elements of the planet’s own environment, including the planetary interior, atmosphere, and biosphere.

 Recent VPL scientific highlights from this research area include:

-In addition to modeling the effect of extreme flares on planetary habitability and UV surface fluxes, we are also working to understand the typical flaring rate for different types of stars.
+We are also working to understand the typical flaring rate for different types of stars.
 We used the first quarter of Kepler observations to identify flare events in the cool K and M dwarfs in the Kepler sample, stars that were not preselected for their level of activity.
-We found many such events and, most interestingly, found that stars with long-duration flares (four hours or more) spend less time flaring overall (Walkowicz et al. 2011).
+We found many such events and, most interestingly, found that stars with long-duration flares (four hours or more) spend less time flaring overall (Walkowicz et al., 2011).
 This indicates that some planets may be subjected to less frequent but longer duration changes in the spectral energy distribution of the stellar flux, while others experience more frequent but short duration changes.
-We intend to explore the comparative effects of these different flaring behaviors on planetary habitability in future work.